andrew/ultimate-awesome/README.md

 - [awesome-python-talks](https://github.com/jhermann/awesome-python-talks) - :clapper: :mortar_board: An opinionated list of awesome videos related to Python, with a focus on training and gaining hands-on experience.
 - [awesome-software-patreons](https://github.com/uraimo/awesome-software-patreons) - A curated list of awesome programmers and software projects you can support!.
 - [awesome-source-free-test-time-adaptation](https://github.com/YuejiangLIU/awesome-source-free-test-time-adaptation) - Test-time Adaptation, Test-time Training and Source-free Domain Adaptation.
+- [awesome-campus-expert](https://github.com/campus-experts/awesome-campus-expert) - 🕶 An awesome list of resources for campus experts! 🕶.
 - [awesome-os](https://github.com/zriyansh/awesome-os) - A collection of all big and small open-source clones of Linux, Windows, and macOS operating system and their software.
 - [awesome-frameworkless](https://github.com/frameworkless-movement/awesome-frameworkless) - A collection of awesome things regarding Frameworkless.
 - [Awesome-Long-Chain-of-Thought-Reasoning](https://github.com/LightChen233/Awesome-Long-Chain-of-Thought-Reasoning) - Latest Advances on Long Chain-of-Thought Reasoning.